xanderfehsenfeld/oceanography-website-demo/README.md

 # oceanography-website-demo

 oceanography-website-demo is a [nextjs](https://nextjs.org/) app with some server-side-rendering.
-The content of the app is re-implementation of the static html website [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html). the codebase began with the next.js template ["Documents"](https://github.com/rubixvi/rubix-documents) (deployed at [rubix-documents.vercel.app](rubix-documents.vercel.app) by rubixvi.
+The content of the app is re-implementation of the static html website [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html). the codebase began with the next.js template ["Documents"](https://github.com/rubixvi/rubix-documents).

 ---